magic-research/PLLaVA/README.md

 ##### Overwatch the training configuration
 Next, you should go over a basic training configuration of the training process in [here](tasks/train/config_magic_nframe.py).
 Then passing this file as the first arg to the training script would utilize every arguments in the file.
 You can customize some of the hyper parameters for your own training process by passing them in the format of "key" "value" pair in the following arguments.
 A example training scripts could be find [here](scripts/train_pllava.sh).

-The code of configuration is mostly based on the original [Videochat2](https://github.com/OpenGVLab/Ask-Anything/tree/main/video_chat2) codebase.
-Salute to those fantastic researchers & engineers.
 Checkout the used [configuration](tasks/train/config_pllava_nframe.py) to set up a customized training!

 With the above steps, you would be able to start the training process.
 The output would be well organized in the output directory, each a qualified model directory to pass in to demo as weights_dir, since we are only saveing the lora weights and projector weights to avoide redundancy.